-Participants may attend the conference as a stand-alone event or as part of the Certificate in Educational Studies (Learning Support) which includes five additional workshops held on Thursday evenings (4.30pm to 7.30pm) in July, August and September.
+Participants may attend the conference as a stand-alone event or as part of the Educational Studies (Learning Support) Program, which includes five additional workshops held on Thursday evenings (4.30pm to 7.30pm) in July, August and September.
 Register to attend the conference:

 Fee includes two-day conference + five late afternoon/evening workshops

 |Successful Learning Conference Masterclass with Aaron Lough – "dynamICONs: Visual Supports for Clarifying Communication" (Wednesday 1 July)

 |Conference 1 day (Monday 29 or Tuesday 30 June)

 |Conference 2 days (Monday 29 & Tuesday 30 June)||$445 (two-day)|

 Find out more about the Educational Studies (Learning Support) Program.

 Call for papers are now open for workshop presentations.
 Deadline for 1st round abstract submission is Friday, 13 March 2020.
 All proposals will be reviewed within two to four weeks of submission.